Execution by firing squad

 Execution of two convicted criminals in a Uruguayan prison, 1892.
-The prison wall reads a quote from Plato: "The most wretched amongst all men is he who cannot endure misfortune".
+The prison wall displays a quote from Plato: "The most wretched amongst all men is he who cannot endure misfortune".

-Execution by firing squad, in the past sometimes called fusillading (from the French fusil, rifle), is a method of capital punishment, particularly common in the military and in times of war.
+Execution by firing squad, historically called fusillading (from the French fusil, rifle), is a method of capital punishment, particularly common in the military and in times of war.
 Some reasons for its use are that firearms are usually readily available and a gunshot to a vital organ, such as the brain or heart, most often will kill relatively quickly.

 Procedure

 A firing squad is normally composed of at least several shooters, all of whom are usually instructed to fire simultaneously, thus preventing both disruption of the process by one member and identification of who fired the lethal shot.
 To avoid disfigurement due to multiple shots to the head, the shooters are typically instructed to aim at the heart, sometimes aided by a paper or cloth target.
 The prisoner is typically blindfolded or hooded as well as restrained.
 Executions can be carried out with the condemned either standing or sitting.
 There is a tradition in some jurisdictions that such executions are carried out at first light or at sunrise, giving rise to the phrase "shot at dawn".

 Associated Press writer Jeffrey Collins described the execution by firing squad of a murderer, Brad Sigmon, in 2025 as follows:

 "Mr. Sigmon’s lawyer read his final statement.
 The hood was put over Mr. Sigmon’s head, and an employee opened the black pull shade that shielded where the three prison-system volunteer shooters were.
 About two minutes later, they fired.
 There was no warning or countdown.
 The abrupt crack of the rifles startled me.
 And the white target with the red bull’s-eye that had been on his chest, standing out against his black prison jumpsuit, disappeared instantly as Mr. Sigmon’s whole body flinched.
 A jagged red spot about the size of a small fist appeared where Mr. Sigmon was shot.
 His chest moved two or three times.
 Outside of the rifle crack, there was no sound.
 A doctor came out in less than a minute, and his examination took about a minute more.
 Mr. Sigmon was declared dead at 6:08 p.m."

-The National News Desk reporter Brian McConchie, who attended the execution of Mikal Mahdi in 2025, spoke at the Mahdi execution press conference:

-"This seemed like a very fast process.
-The curtain opened seconds before 6 p.m. and within four and a half to five minutes the process is over, and you are exiting the chamber in silence, you're not speaking to anyone."